opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

   stdout ─╯        stdout ─╯      stdout ─╯        stdout ─╯
 ```

-- `boop\n` is sent from my keyboard to `cat` via `stdin`
+- keyboard sends `boop\n` to `cat` via `stdin`
 - `cat` forwards `stdin` to `stdout`
-- my terminal is connected to `stdout`, so `boop` appears on my screen twice
+- the shell forwards stdout to the terminal, so `howdy` appears on my screen

 This is incredibly powerful... in _theory_.
 In _practice_ it's a wilderness, because streams are unstructured.
 You're not sending text through streams, you're sending bytes, since text would
 imply encoding.

 Do I mean encoding:
-- in a text sense: are these bytes encoded in Windows-1250 or Shift JIS?
+- in a textual sense: are these bytes encoded in Windows-1250 or Shift JIS?
-- in a data format sense: are these bytes JSON or MessagePack?
+- in a structural sense: are these bytes JSON or MessagePack?

 Both!
 In practice, lacking a standard for structuring data means relying on
 guessing character encodings and ad-hoc conventions.
 Please enjoy this [colourful